erasmus-without-paper/ewp-specs-architecture/README.md

 To join EWP Developer Network, contact the dev-registry's administrators.
-You will find their email addresses in the [dev-registry's catalogue response][dev-catalogue-xml] (and if you're not sure how to read this XML, then your should read the rest of this document first).
+You will find their email addresses in the [dev-registry's catalogue response][dev-catalogue-xml] (and if you're not sure how to read this XML, then you should read the rest of this document first).

 ### Implementing APIs

 Having completed the "Quick Start" steps described above, you will become a member of the EWP Network, and you will be able to issue requests to other EWP members (retrieve information from **other** institutions).
-You will NOT however share any of **your** data yet - you'll need to implement some more APIs to do that.
+You will NOT, however, share any of **your** data yet - you'll need to implement some more APIs to do that.

 As part of the EWP project, we have designed a couple of APIs.
 Visit